Dave plays guitar, flute and saxophone and also has a special interest in the science of music and musical instruments.

-To progress on Classical Guitar, you have to learn to read musical notation.
+To progress on classical guitar, you have to read musical notation.
 Learning to read the written notes is not difficult; most beginners only need one lesson to be able to recognise and name all the notes in the treble stave.
-The greater difficulty is in finding the notes on the fingerboard or fretboard.
+The greater difficulty is in finding the notes on the fingerboard.

 - If you don't play your repertoire regularly, you forget it, often at the worst possible moment.

 - When you do forget a piece, you find you're almost back to square one because the printed music again feels totally foreign.

 - Playing with other non-guitarist musicians is difficult because most possess and expect a level of sight-reading that you can't match.
 It's a sad fact that amateur classic guitarists are the worst sight-readers of all instrumentalists, and this mainly comes down to fingerboard insecurity.